Full-time students take 18-22 hours of classes each week depending on their level.

 Academic Writing, Research, and Advanced Grammar Usage

 In order to succeed at work or in school, you must have knowledge and confidence in your ability to write in English.
 In these classes, our instructors use a variety of writing tasks so that you can practice writing skills and use advanced grammatical structures.
 Depending on your level, you might find yourself writing some of the following:

 - Response to a test or essay question

 - Narrative about an architectural structure

 - Analytical report

 Additionally, students who place into our highest level will learn how to research and write a short- to medium-length research paper.
 This task will focus on using appropriate resources and, most importantly, how and when to cite outside sources in a research paper.

-- Academically-focused aspects of student life such as:
+- Social-Academic aspects of student life

 - Academic policies and resources available on campus

 - Guest speakers from academic and cultural groups at NC State